UtrechtUniversity/streetview-greenery/README.md

 ## Description

 The base idea of this package is to download panorama (or other) pictures of living/working area's and compute the greenness of that area.
 The first step is to do a segmentation analysis: assigning object classes to individual pixels.
 The second step is to convert these segmented pictures into a measure of greenness.
 The last step is to compute a map from individiual greenness measures.

+## Example maps

+Sampled map of Amsterdam/Almere: [link](https://qubixes.github.io/streetview-greenery/adam_alm.html)

+Detailed map of Muiderpoort region: [link](https://qubixes.github.io/streetview-greenery/muiderpoort.html)

+Detailed map of Gaasperdam region: [link](https://qubixes.github.io/streetview-greenery/mijndenhof.html)

 ## Installation